-- 'maintain',
+- "maintain";

-- 'keep up to date' and
+- "keep up to date"; and

-- · 'continually improve'.
+- "continually improve".

-Since they are generally accepted as synonyms, there must be some significance in the inclusion of both 'maintain' and 'keep up to date'.
-This brings to mind the notion of 'timeliness' and the idea that the QMS must be regularly updated to take into account any sort of changes, whether they are external changes to standards or specifications, internal changes to the organization or products or the results of a process to continuously review and improve the QMS.
-Later in the phrase we also find the phrase 'in the most effective manner', meaning that an overly complicated or complex QMS may be burdensome for the manufacturer to both implement and maintain, as well as possibly be considered non-compliant.
+Since they are generally accepted as synonyms, there must be some significance in the inclusion of both "maintain" and "keep up to date".
+This brings to mind the notion of "timeliness" and the idea that the QMS needs to be regularly updated to take into account any sort of changes, whether they are external changes to standards or specifications, internal changes to the organization or products, or the results of a process to continuously review and improve the QMS.
+Later in the phrase we also find the words "in the most effective manner", meaning that an overly complicated or complex QMS can be burdensome for the manufacturer to both implement and maintain, as well as possibly be considered non-compliant.

-With this in mind, the IVD manufacturer must ensure that an adequate process for reviewing, assessing, documenting and integrating design changes, including changes to the raw materials of the product, is in place.
-While this may be evident for most manufacturers, this phrase further includes requirements to take into account changes to harmonized standards or common specifications which were used in the development or production of the device.
-Additionally, there is an emphasis that these must be taken into account in a timely manner.
-To achieve this, the QMS must then specify not only the harmonized standards and common specifications applicable to a given product, but must also have a process in place to be alerted to changes when they happen (timely), to perform an assessment of those changes and to determine how they impact the product and QMS.
+With this in mind, the IVD manufacturer has to ensure that an adequate process for reviewing, assessing, documenting and integrating design changes, including changes to the raw materials of the product, is in place.
+While this is evident for most manufacturers, this phrase further includes requirements to take into account changes to harmonized standards or common specifications that were used in the development or production of the device.
+Additionally, there is an emphasis that these need to be taken into account in a timely manner.
+To achieve this, the QMS has to then specify not only the harmonized standards and common specifications applicable to a given product, but also have a process in place to be alerted to changes when they happen (timely), to perform an assessment of those changes and to determine how they affect the product and QMS.

-A good monitoring process, which is necessary to identify these kinds of changes, will include various activities such as regulatory surveillance, standards monitoring and review of public findings (warning letters, injunctions).
-There are many options for implementing this kind of process ranging from companies which offer this kind of assessment as a service, participating in external industry working groups, or setting alerts on websites for key words or subscribing to various newsletters on key topics.
+A good monitoring process, which is necessary to identify these kinds of changes, will include various activities such as regulatory surveillance, standards monitoring and review of public findings e.g. warning letters, injunctions.
+There are many options for implementing these processes, ranging from using companies which offer this kind of assessment as a service, participating in external industry working groups, setting alerts on websites for key words or subscribing to various newsletters on key topics.
 People need to have this activity identified as part of their job responsibilities, with adequate time allocated to the process.
 When changes are identified, a formal assessment should be done to determine what actions will be put into place to account for the new or modified requirements.
 This documented assessment should include those responsible for performing the assessment (job title, profile or qualifications), as well as those in management who are making or approving the final decision.
 It is also important to document when a change is determined to not require changes to the QMS to demonstrate that adequate due diligence was done.
 In the case that changes are extensive, the manufacturer should document the plan for implementing the changes, indicating the expected timelines, along with an explanation of needed tasks.
 This will provide a means to justify gaps between current standards and those referenced in the QMS if necessary and will ensure alignment within the organization on the expected outcomes.